Skip to content

 Thumbnail source file size limit64 MiB

 Archive preview is read-only.
-It scans only the ZIP directory listing and generates a manifest; it does not extract the archive into the user's folder.
+It scans metadata from supported archive formats and generates a manifest; it does not extract the archive into the user's folder.
 It is not the same thing as "online extraction".

 This group has three layers of switches:

-• Enable ZIP Preview for Users: whether logged-in users can preview archives in personal and team spaces
+• Enable Archive Preview for Users: whether logged-in users can preview archives in personal and team spaces

-• Enable ZIP Preview for Shares: whether public share pages can preview archives after passing password and share-scope checks
+• Enable Archive Preview for Shares: whether public share pages can preview archives after passing password and share-scope checks

-Limits control source ZIP size, entry count, returned manifest size, and single-scan duration.
-When a ZIP is opened for the first time and the manifest has not been cached, the system creates an archive_preview_generate background task.
+Limits control source archive size, entry count, returned manifest size, and single-scan duration.
+When an archive is opened for the first time and the manifest has not been cached, the system creates an archive_preview_generate background task.
 After generation completes, reopening reuses the cached manifest.

 When users switch filename encoding in the preview toolbar, AsterDrive rereads or regenerates the manifest with the selected encoding.
 This is for old ZIP files or ZIP file names created across language environments that display as garbled text.
 It does not modify the original archive.